verdict-project/verdict/docs/docs/tutorial/setup/mysql.md

-# Setup MySQL/MariaDB for VerdictDB Tutorial (Optional)
+# Setup MySQL / MariaDB

 If you already have your own MySQL database set up, you can skip this step and proceed with the next step to load TPC-H data.